Yamaha AN1x: Control synthesizer

 As well as promoting its "Analog Physical Modelling", Yamaha referred to the AN1x as a "control synthesizer", in a similar vein to the CS1x and CS2x.
 This is due to each voice patch in the AN1x having 20 "control sets", which utilise assignments of the user-adjustable controls and MIDI control change messages to a number of numerical parameters within the sound engine.

 The user controls include: Keyboard pitch, velocity and channel aftertouch, a modulation wheel, a pressure-sensitive (X-axis,Z-axis) ribbon controller, two expression pedal input sockets, a footswitch input socket, and eight assignable parameter control knobs.
 The underlying philosophy of this arrangement is that the user doesn't have to alter the actual sound editing parameters whilst playing, instead using the assignable real-time controls mentioned above.

 The physical keyboard action includes velocity, aftertouch, and portamento.
 The X-Z ribbon controller, responds to horizontal sweeps and pressure.
 The eight realtime control knobs can also be pressed to display their current parameter values.
 Each knob and controller can have multiple parameters assigned to them.

 Controller resolution

 Being a first-generation virtual analog synthesizer, the AN1x's controller resolution responds by default to 128 increments from its built in controllers.
 Consequently, the user will sometimes hear slight but distinct stepping of the filter, especially when more pronounced resonance is used.
-However, there are several workarounds: The first is to press the control knobs while rotating them to access smoother increments.
+However, there are several workarounds: The first is to press the control knobs while rotating them to access smoother increments, but over a narrower frequency range.
 The second method involves the use of a MIDI controller or synthesizer, whose controllers generate higher resolution data values.
 The AN1x responds to this due to its mature MIDI implementation and NRPN recognition.
 The result being a smoothing out of the filter sweep, therefore giving a more authentic analog feel.